-All over Africa, Water4 teams are creating a path toward paid public utilities.
+All over Africa, Water4 teams are creating a path for financially viable micro-utilities.

 Water4 community wells are designed to serve communities up to 300 people.
 Each community well consists of a concrete pad constructed on top of a drilled borehole fitted with a hand pump.
 Communities contribute all they can toward construction of their well, and donated capital subsidizes the remaining cost.
 Once a well is constructed, water is free to individual community members to use as needed.
 The cost for each community well includes Water Sanitation and Hygiene (WaSH) training to help communities discover how to prevent waterborne disease transmission through proper sanitation and hygiene, including but not limited to handwashing, safe food preparation, latrine usage, and other simple interventions.